Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 • Possible punitive damages against the driver or company

-Luckily, we invited our Philadelphia truck accident attorney from Soloff & Zervanos, P.C., to make things less confusing and help you seek fair compensation.
+Luckily, we invited our truck accident attorney in Philadelphia from Soloff & Zervanos, P.C., to make things less confusing and help you seek fair compensation.

 What Makes a Truck Accident Case Different from a Car Accident Case?